uzzielperez/Creativity/README.md

 * [The Genius of Einstein: The Science, His Brain, the Man](https://www.youtube.com/watch?v=DPPnrDdNoUU)
 * [The Creative Brain](https://www.youtube.com/watch?v=5gSmcL1CJMQ)
 * Abstract: The Art of Design (Netflix) - see the Neri Oxman episode..
 From various art fields..
 Everything’s pretty good.
 Haven’t watched this myself but I got this from my Tita Lisa.
 * Chef’s Table - “it’s not really a cooking show as it is about 50 top chiefs and how they got to be where they are now.
-I love that a lot of them  drew from their roots, went back to them and have found ways to bring them into the present... “ You might want to start with the episodes on Albert Adria and mashama bailey
+I love that a lot of them  drew from their roots, went back to them and have found ways to bring them into the present... “ You might want to start with the episodes on Albert Adria and mashama bailey.
+Also from Tita Lisa.

 ## Short Videos & Articles